kimslawson/o-fortuna/README.md

 # O Fortuna

-Nano-NaNoGenMo22 entry that translates fortunes into Latin.
+NanoNaNoGenMo 2022 entry that translates fortunes into Latin.

 The code weighs in at 239 bytes, by my count (though it could probably be shortened by a more experienced Pythonista) and the output is 50,062 words long.